apache/incubator-quarks/DEVELOPMENT.md

 Edgent currently comes with these profiles:

+- `apache-release`: Builds source release bundle under `target`
-- `distribution`: Builds one binary distribution for Java 8.
+- `distribution`: Builds one binary distribution bundle under `distribution/target` for Java 8.
 If the java 7 and android profiles are enabled too, for each of these an additional binary distribution is created.
 - `platform-java7`: Builds Java 7 versions of all Edgent modules and runs the tests.
 - `platform-android`: Builds Android versions of all Edgent modules that are compatible with Android (See [JAVA_SUPPORT.md](JAVA_SUPPORT.md).
 - `toolchain`: Runs the tests in the Java 7 and Android modules using a Java 7 runtime instead of Java 8 version, which happens if this profile is not enabled.